 Edith de Guzman

-Edith B. de Guzman is a true Bruin who returns to UCLA for her PhD after earning a master’s in Urban Planning (2006) and a bachelor’s in History/Art History (2002).
-Edith’s research centers on identifying the efficacy, benefits, and applicability of program and policy approaches to extreme heat mitigation and watershed management, and specifically how strategic partnerships with policymakers, nonprofits, academia and communities can accelerate the implementation of sustainable practices.
-At the LA-based nonprofit TreePeople, where she has been since 2003, Edith has led or been a core team member on groundbreaking research, demonstration projects, and public planning on such efforts as the Greening Plan for Inglewood and Lennox; City of Los Angeles Stormwater Capture Master Plan; an extensive study tour of Australian capital cities focused on their historic Millennium Drought and lessons for California, leading to a policymaker delegation tour; and a behavior change study identifying community-specific benefits and barriers to fostering tree stewardship among urban residents.
+Edith B. de Guzman is a true Bruin who returns to UCLA for her Ph.D. after earning a master’s in Urban Planning and a bachelor’s in History/Art History.
+Edith investigates best practices for the sustainable transformation of the Los Angeles region and has led or been a core team member on groundbreaking research, demonstration projects, and public planning on such efforts as the Greening Plan for Inglewood and Lennox; City of Los Angeles Stormwater Capture Master Plan; an extensive study tour of Australian capital cities focused on their historic Millennium Drought and lessons for California; and a behavior change study identifying community-specific benefits and barriers to fostering tree stewardship among urban residents.
+She co-founded and directs the Los Angeles Urban Cooling Collaborative, a multi-disciplinary, national partnership of universities, nonprofit organizations, community groups, and government agencies focused on designing data-driven, inclusive strategies for cooling neighborhoods using trees and highly reflective surfaces.
+She recently finished a stint as Director of Research at Los Angeles-based nonprofit TreePeople.
+When not working or studying, she can be found hiking, playing guitar, or making art.
+Learn more at edithdeguzman.com and dearantler.com.